samuelburbulla/dune-mmesh/paper.md

 Most interface driven-problems have time-dependent interfaces $\Gamma = \Gamma(t)$.
 Therefore, Dune-MMesh features capabilities of moving and re-meshing in spatial dimension two.
+Here we follow the approach of moving the interface edges and adapt the mesh next to the interface.

 ### Moving Vertices